Lince-Facens/mobilelab/STM32F10x.md

 ```

 ### OpenOCD
+OpenOCD allow us to fully debug software directly on the chip.

-Follow the installation instructions at their [Getting OpenOCD](http://openocd.org/getting-openocd/) page.
+Follow the installation instructions at their [instructions page](http://openocd.org/getting-openocd/).
-Note: If you are building from source, don't forget to enable ST-Link.
+Note: If you are building it from source, don't forget to enable ST-Link.

 You also need to set the "Toolchain Folder" in the GNU MCU Eclipse plugin settings at **Window -> Preferences -> MCU -> Global OpenOCD Path**, which needs to point to OpenOCD `bin` directory.

 ## Compiling

 Open Eclipse and create a new *C/C++ project* -> *C Managed Build* -> *STM32F10x C/C++ Project* -> *ARM Cross GCC*.

+You may want to set "Use system calls" to "Semihosting" in case you need to print messages into the console.

 You should be able to create and compile the project if the GNU MCU Eclipse plugin and the GCC Arm are both installed correctly.